waterloo-rocketry/minerva-old/README.md

 Located in firebase environment variables are several fields that are required for proper usage:

--   calendar.secret = Google Cloud Client Secret Key
+-   googleaccount.secret = Google Cloud Client Secret Key
--   calendar.client = Google Cloud Client ID
+-   googleaccount.client = Google Cloud Client ID
--   calendar.redirect = Google Cloud Redirect URL
+-   googleaccount.redirect = Google Cloud Redirect URL
--   calendar.token = Refresh Token of the rocketry gmail account
+-   googleaccount.token = Refresh Token of the rocketry gmail account

 Due to security, these variables are not distributed in the code.
 See these links for information on the credentials required: [1](https://developers.google.com/calendar/quickstart/nodejs) [2](https://medium.com/@vishnuit18/google-calendar-sync-with-nodejs-91a88e1f1f47) [3](https://stackoverflow.com/questions/58460476/where-to-find-credentials-json-for-google-api-client)